tyleransom/DScourseS18/DatabaseMgmt/README.md

 Which programming language should you learn?
 It depends on what you already know and what you want to do after graduation.
 If you are already well acquainted with R's tidyverse, I would recommend using this course to learn Python or Julia.
 If you don't have a good handle on R, I would recommend using this course to learn the R tidyverse, as it is a very popular set of DS tools.

 ## 2. Web Scraping
 With the proliferation of the internet, data is being collected all the time and stored in publicly accessible places (we call these webpages).
-Thus, one of the tools in a data scientist's toolbox should be the ability to leverage this information to better inform the objective at hand (prediction, ``insights'', ``policy'' or what have you).
+Thus, one of the tools in a data scientist's toolbox should be the ability to leverage this information to better inform the objective at hand (prediction, "insights", "policy" or what have you).

 ### 2.1 How does web scraping work?
 Typically *web scraping* involves one of two tasks: